Biography of Anne Bronte

 At home by family members.

-1820: (March 25th ) Baptised in the “Old Bell Chapel at Thornton.
-(April) Bronte family move to Parsonage at Haworth.
+1820: On March 25th Anne is baptised in the “Old Bell Chapel at Thornton.
+The Bronte family move to the Parsonage at Haworth in April.

-1821: (May) Elizabeth Branwell, her aunt and sister to her mother Maria, arrives to care for her sister who is dying of cancer and look after the children.
-(September 15th) Death of her mother, aged 38.
+1821: In May Elizabeth Branwell, her aunt and sister to her mother Maria, arrives to care for her sister who is dying of cancer and look after the children.
+Death of her mother, aged 38 on September the 15th.
 She is buried inside the church at Haworth.

 1828: Anne’s earliest surviving drawing is made of a church surrounded by some trees.